 Kawasaki Vulcan 1500 Drifter

-In 1999 Kawasaki released the Vulcan 1500 Drifter.
+In 1999 the Kawasaki Vulcan 1500 Drifter was released.
 This was direct competition for Yamaha’s Dragstar and Royal Star models.
 The new Vulcan like the Yamaha Royal Star took design inspiration from Indian Motorcycle’s Chief line, with big sweeping fenders, long exhaust pipes and classy colorways.

 The bike had a four-stroke, 50° V-twin, SOHC, 1470cc engine that thudded out just 64 horsepower but in true cruiser fashion was full of torque 112 Nm of it, to be precise.

 Underneath the vintage cruiser looks the machine was far from vintage with it’s liquid-cooled 8 valve engine and electronic fuel-injection system.

 A huge range of catalogue and after-market parts were made available to owners and this led to many Drifters being personalised, leaning into the true cruiser spirit even more.

 The same year the Vulcan 800 Drifter was also released, they were physically very similar machines with just different capacities to capture all audiences.